Ongoing support for families when they need it most

-As the situation around COVID-19 continues to evolve we know many families are facing incredibly tough times.
+As the situation around COVID-19 continues to evolve we know many families are continuing to face challenging times.

-The subsidies below are designed to help you and your family through times just like this, so that you have one less thing to worry about and your child’s early learning can continue.
+These additional subsidies have been designed to help families through tough times just like this, so that you can have peace of mind that your child’s learning and care can continue.

 Families experiencing temporary financial hardship

-If your income has been reduced because you have lost your job, you are caring for a seriously ill family member or have recently lost a family member you may be eligible.
+If your income has been reduced because you have lost your job, have gone through a separation, you are caring for a seriously ill family member or have recently lost a family member or loss of a business you may be eligible.

-You can receive up to 13 weeks of subsidies towards your child care fees, for up to 100 hours of care per fortnight.
+You may be eligible to receive up to 13 weeks of subsidy towards your child care fees, for up to 100 hours of care per fortnight.
 In most cases, these subsidies will cover the full fees charged by your child care centre (up to 120 per cent of the Child Care Subsidy (CCS) hourly rate cap).

 Families who are training, re-skilling or getting back into work from income support